 Life Stage Habitat Substrate Temperature Eggs Mostly at shallow depths; majority Pelagic Mostly between temperatures around 30m of about 10-25°C Larvae Reported in high salinity coastal areas of Pelagic Between temperatures of 11- southern New England in August and 26°C. Most larvae found at September, but are rarely reported in about 15-19°C in July, at 15- estuaries.
 Most found at 30-50 m in July 20°C in August, and in 17- - September.
 21°C in September.
-Juveniles Most abundant in oceanic waters of estuaries.
-High numbers of juveniles in Rhode Island Sound, Buzzards Bay, and the tip of Long Island in the fall.
-Found in Narragansett Bay.
-Between 1-35 m, with the majority between 6-15 m.
-Most nurseries are located at depths < 20 m.
-Shellfish beds, seagrass beds, rocky reefs, wrecks, cobble habitats, manmade structures 9-12°C in spring, 10-22°C in fall, with most between 17-21°C. Adults Structurally complex habitats with steep depth gradients.
-Use a variety of manmade habitats.
-Over wintering habitats in the Mid-Atlantic Bight appear to occur at depths between 60-150 m.
-Some fish may also over winter in deep water (> 80 m) off southern New England.
-Depth range in spring from 1 -65 m, with most between 6-25 m, and between depths of 6-20 m in fall.
-Larger fish found in deeper water.
-Structurally complex habitats, including rocky reefs, cobble and rock fields, stone coral patches, exposed stiff clay, and mussel beds.
-In spring, temperature range of 3-17°C, with the majority at 10-14°C. In fall, over a range of approximately 8-22°C, with the majority between 16-21°C. In Narragansett Bay, summer temperature range of 15-24°C, with peaks at 91-20°C. Potential over wintering habitat may be defined by bottom water temperatures > 7.5°C.
+Juveniles Most abundant in oceanic waters of Shellfish beds, 9-12°C in spring, 10-22°C in estuaries.
+High numbers of juveniles in seagrass beds, fall, with most between 17- Rhode Island Sound, Buzzards Bay, and rocky reefs, 21°C. the tip of Long Island in the fall.
+Found in wrecks, cobble Narragansett Bay.
+Between 1-35 m, with habitats, manmade the majority between 6-15 m.
+Most structures nurseries are located at depths < 20 m.
+Adults Structurally complex habitats with steep Structurally In spring, temperature range of depth gradients.
+Use a variety of man- complex habitats, 3-17°C, with the majority at made habitats.
+Over wintering habitats in including rocky 10-14°C. In fall, over a range the Mid-Atlantic Bight appear to occur at reefs, cobble and of approximately 8-22°C, with depths between 60-150 m.
+Some fish may rock fields, stone the majority between 16-21°C.